kmsmith137/ch_frb_l1/doc/install.md

  - yaml-cpp (https://github.com/jbeder/yaml-cpp)

-  On osx, you can probably install with: `brew install yaml-cpp`.
+  In CentOS, you can probably install with `yum install yaml-cpp-devel`.

-  On CentOS, you can probably install with `yum install yaml-cpp-devel`.
+  In osx, you can probably install with: `brew install yaml-cpp`.

 ### INSTALLING BITSHUFFLE (optional but recommended)